 In shipping terms, a 3rd Party Logistics Provider (3PL) offers its service as a logistics head, managing the details between shippers and carriers.
 A 3PL can sometimes act as a shipper as well.

-Backhauling is loading up new cargo on a truck that has made a delivery.
-The newly loaded freight is then driven back to its original point of departure.
+Backhauling is loading up a new cargo on a truck that has made a delivery.
+The newly loaded freight is then driven back to the trailer's original point of departure.

 Bill of Lading (BOL)

 A Bill of Lading (BOL) is a document that establishes the shipping terms between a shipper and carrier and acts as an invoice and receipt.
-It will also detail the specifics of a freight, including tracking numbers and accessorials.
+It will also detail freight specifics, including tracking numbers and accessorials.

 Blocking and Bracing Freight

-Blocking and bracing freight refers to the packing of a truck hauling multiple orders.
+Blocking and bracing freight refer to the packing of a truck hauling multiple orders.